M - The Guru Granth Sahib Dictionary | Glossary

 (you) believe/accept, (you) understand/consider.

-Grammar: verb, imperative future tense; second person, masculine, singular.
+Grammar : verb, imperative future tense; second person, masculine, plural.

-Etymology: Old Panjabi - mannaṇā; Lahndi - mannaṇ (to obey, to acquiesce; to promise); Sindhi - mannaṇu (to respect, to obey); Apabhransh - maṇaï; Prakrit - maṁṇae (thinks); Pali - mannati (thinks, deems; is sure of); Sanskrit - manyate (मन्यते - thinks; honours).
+Etymology : Old Panjabi - mannaṇā; Lahndi - mannaṇ (to obey, to acquiesce; to promise); Sindhi - mannaṇu (to respect, to obey); Apabhransh - maṇaï; Prakrit - maṁṇae (thinks); Pali - mannati (thinks, deems; is sure of); Sanskrit - manyate (मन्यते - thinks; honours).

 mānu